 students in the West Virginia school systems, including a claim of negligence in the against Philadelphia school officials for failing to disclose a former teacher's dismissal for sex abuse in communications with a subsequent employer within the West Virginia school system.

-PERSONAL INJURY LITIGATION: Mr. DePaulo settled a civil action against a drunk driver for injuries to a 23-year old single mother and infant child whose vehicle was struck in 2012 by a former City of Charles Town policeman, and prosecuted claims against the City police and Jefferson County Sheriff's Department for unlawfully attempting to shift blame for the motor vehicle accident to the injured 23-year old mother, and away from the former City policeman, whose whose alcohol level registered .23, nearly three times the legal limit.
+PERSONAL INJURY LITIGATION: Mr. DePaulo obtained $500,000 in a civil action against a drunk driver for injuries to a 23-year old single mother and infant child whose vehicle was struck in 2012 by a former City of Charles Town policeman, and prosecuted claims against the City police and Jefferson County Sheriff's Department for unlawfully attempting to shift blame for the motor vehicle accident to the injured 23-year old mother, and away from the former City policeman, whose whose alcohol level registered .23, nearly three times the legal limit.

 DePaulo has settled claims against Polaris for the death of a sixteen year old child riding on an ATV with a defective clutch, and against Ford for bodily injury as a result of a defective throttle cable in a Ford Escape, which was subsequently recalled.

-ENERGY PRACTICE: Mr. DePaulo's experience in the petroleum industry, includes negotiation of an offshore exploration contract and development of an environmental protection program for the Commonwealth of Puerto Rico.
+ENERGY PRACTICE: Mr. DePaulo's experience in the petroleum industry includes negotiation of an offshore exploration contract and development of an environmental protection program for the Commonwealth of Puerto Rico.
 He has defended the largest independent importer of crude oil into the United States in agency and court proceedings against the United States Department of Energy, and has prosecuted a group of plaintiff actions against the U.S. Department of Interior seeking recovery of overcharges in excess of one billion dollars in sales of USGS royalty crude oil to small refiners.
 Mr. DePaulo has represented transporters of nuclear materials in enforcement proceedings before the Federal Aviation Administration, and

 public interest safety groups in rulemaking proceedings before the Federal Highways Administration.